US drilling approvals increase despite Biden climate pledge

 The Interior Department approved about 2,500 permits to drill on public and tribal lands in the first six months of the year, according to an Associated Press analysis of government data.
 That includes more than 2,100 drilling approvals since Biden took office January 20.

-Biden campaigned last year on a pledge to end new drilling on federal lands to rein in climate-changing emissions.
-His pick to oversee those lands, Interior Secretary Deb Haaland, was an adamant opponent of drilling on federal lands while in Congress and a co-sponsor of the liberal Green New Deal.
+Biden campaigned last year on pledges to end new drilling on federal lands to rein in climate-changing emissions.
+His pick to oversee those lands, Interior Secretary Deb Haaland, adamantly opposed drilling on federal lands while in Congress and co-sponsored the liberal Green New Deal.

 But the steps taken by the administration to date on fossil fuels are more modest, including a temporary suspension on new oil and gas leases on federal lands that a judge blocked last month, blocked petroleum sales in the Arctic National Wildlife Refuge (ANWR) and cancellation of the Keystone XL oil pipeline from Canada.